New York, New York

 DIVERSITY AND GLOBAL LEARNING

 Baruch College is one of the most ethnically diverse campuses in the nation.
 The Baruch student body of 18,000 comes from 160 countries around the world.
 Baruch celebrates this diversity and invites students to explore cultures across the globe through study abroad programs.
-Students are able to learn in almost every corner of the globe, with programs being offered on six continents.
-Interested students can expand their worldview through the Global Student Certificate, a year-long co-curricular program that teaches Baruch students how to work in multicultural settings, improve their communication skills, and provides access to cultural events across New York City.
+Students are able to learn in almost every corner of the globe, with programs offered on six continents.
+Interested students can expand their worldview through the Global Student Certificate, a year-long co-curricular program that teaches Baruch students how to work in multicultural settings, improve their communication skills, and access cultural events across New York City.

 THE BARUCH PATHWAY